GwenVS/carpoolingapplicationfe/README.md

 ## Development server

-Run `ng serve` for a dev server.
+Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+Backend carpoolingapplication needs to be running on `http://localhost:9090/`.
+Locally the `proxy-conf.json` file is used to make connection.

 ## Code scaffolding